Medial triangle

 The red triangle is the medial triangle of the black.
 The endpoints of the red triangle coincide with the midpoints of the black triangle.

-In Euclidean geometry, the medial triangle or midpoint triangle of a triangle △ABC is the triangle with vertices at the midpoints of the triangle's sides AB, AC, BC.
+In Euclidean geometry, the medial triangle or midpoint triangle of a triangle △ABC is the triangle with vertices at the midpoints of the triangle's sides AB, AC, and BC.
 It is the n = 3 case of the midpoint polygon of a polygon with n sides.
 The medial triangle is not the same thing as the median triangle, which is the triangle whose sides have the same lengths as the medians of △ABC.

 Each side of the medial triangle is called a midsegment (or midline).
 In general, a midsegment of a triangle is a line segment which joins the midpoints of two sides of the triangle.
 It is parallel to the third side and has a length equal to half the length of the third side.